sudar/RTuinOS/doc/readMe.forSetup.txt

 A new test case (see tc14) proves the compatibility of the Arduino LiquidCrystal library with RTuinOS.

+The CPU load estimation is unchanged but has been moved from a test case folder to the common folder RTOS and is now available to any application just like that.

 The doxygen documentation now includes some of the test cases, which contain sample code of general interest.